 We are in the midst of a multi-year program designed to transform and modernize our operations in order to improve the profitability of the Core U.S. segment while continuing to grow our Acceptance Now segment.
 This program is focused on building new competencies and capabilities through a variety of operational and infrastructure initiatives such as introducing a new labor model in our Core U.S. rent-to-own stores; formulating a customer-focused, value-based pricing strategy; developing a new sourcing and distribution model; and implementing new technology into our Acceptance Now locations.
-We also have other initiatives such as the introduction of the new smartphone product to improve revenues and profits for our Core U.S. stores.

 Flexible Labor Model.
 Historically, we have utilized a fixed labor model in our Core U.S. rent-to-own stores, generally using five employees who perform all tasks including sales, customer verification, collections, merchandise receiving and delivery and setup.
 This fixed labor model includes regularly scheduled overtime, and does not allow us to scale our costs to match the revenue cycles.
-We are implementing a flexible labor model utilizing part-time employees so that we can provide better customer service during peak operating hours and gain cost savings during off-peak hours.
-We will begin general deployment across the network starting in the second quarter of 2015 as attrition occurs.
+We are implementing a flexible labor model utilizing part-time employees so that we can provide better customer service during peak operating hours and gain cost savings by reducing or eliminating overtime hours.
+We began general deployment across the network starting in the second quarter of 2015, and the new model has been introduced in approximately 800 Core U.S. locations.
 Based on historical attrition rates, we estimate that virtually all Core U.S. rent-to-own stores will have transitioned to the new model by early 2016.
 The flexible labor model is expected to have a positive impact on Core U.S. operating profit.